maelvls/maelvls.github.io/content/notes/dns.md

 date: 2020-07-25
 tags: [networking]
 author: Maël Valais
+devtoId: 410260
+devtoPublished: false
 ---

 ## Terms

 A domain name (or just "domain") is a string the form `bar.foo.com.`.
 Not all domains refer to physical machines; for example, one of my domains, `k.maelvls.dev.`, do not point to any physical machine.

 We often represent the domain name space using a tree.
 Each node is a domain.
 Leaves and nodes may have `A` records.
 Here is a simple example of the domain space represented as a tree:

 ```sh
 .